Répons: Performance history and reception

 A 2003 performance in Carnegie Hall met with an enthusiastic reception, including "notable numbers of young people in bright T-shirts and scruffy jeans, who whooped and whistled after each work".
 In Anthony Tommasini's view, "audiences are ready for some challenges.
 The idea of Mr. Boulez's music may still seem intimidating, but the music itself is scintillating and restless.
 Yes, it's gritty and rigorous, but also sumptuous and fanciful".
 He described the work as a "breathless drama" and noted that "When the full ensemble played, the music moved in thickly layered, heaving gestures.
 Yet, remarkably, almost every tone and nuance was audible.
 And when the soloists entered, trading dizzying outbursts and ruminations–jazzy riffs from the xylophone, scurrying piano figurations–the sheer visceral excitement of being caught in the middle was like nothing else in music."
 Alex Ross noted the performative aspect of the conductor's role at the center of the action: "Boulez managed to give precise cues back over his shoulder, his force field radiating three hundred and sixty degrees."

-French Canadian Jean-Jacques Nattiez believes that Répons may become viewed as "one of the most significant works of the 20th century."
+French-Canadian musicologist Jean-Jacques Nattiez believes that Répons may become viewed as "one of the most significant works of the 20th century."
 Consistent with Boulez's compositions in general, one of the common praises of Répons is its internally consistent style.
 The piece is also praised for its use of a wide variety of modern compositional resources, "including electronic processing, the manipulation of spatial acoustics, and even a quasi-Minimalist use of repetitive cells."

 Paul Griffiths compared Répons unfavorably to Boulez's Dialogue de l'ombre double.
 He found Répons "much more flamboyant" and wrote: "The opening is marvelous: the orchestra rushes about, looking for a way to start, or a way out, and then prepares for the grand entrance of the soloists.
 Some of the sounds are also fabulous: violins putting a whisker on rich, deep chimes, or electric zigzags of tone.
 But Dialogue, on the surface so severe, says more."